romildojuliano/PresetsPulseEffects/README.md

 New presets for PulseEffects (provided by WWMM)

 ## How to install PulseEffects
-The complete tutorial for installation of PulseEffects can be provided by its owner: https://github.com/wwmm/pulseeffects
+The complete tutorial for installation of PulseEffects can be provided by its owner at: https://github.com/wwmm/pulseeffects

 A quick way to install on **Ubuntu (or derivates) >= 18.04** or **Mint >= 19** is:
 ```